havisVh/serverStatusDisplay/README.md

     <Rings dtaLLd={load.data} showProp={passProp} animated={config.animated}/>
 ```

-* dtaLLD - it used to pass the data.
+* dtaLLD - it's used to pass the data.
 * showProp - takes a function, and calls it whenever a slice/ring is clicked, the passed function is responsible for showing the details of the selected ring

 * animated - this property was discussed before, in the main config variable section